spiceai/docs/spiceaidocs/docs/api/http/ml-predict.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Make predictions using all loaded forecasting models in parallel, useful for ensembling or A/B testing.
+The `POST /v1/predict` endpoint is used to make predictions using all loaded forecasting models in parallel.
+This is useful for ensembling or A/B testing different models.

-Example:
+Example request:

 ```shell
 curl --request POST \